Anna-Z-Krk/TropicalParadise/README.md

 AIM OF THE PROJECT:
 - practising flex-box
 - different usage of CSS tricks
-- creating responsive one page site
+- creating responsive single page site

 USED IN THIS PROJECT:
 - Visual Studio Code